Racecourse Road, Brisbane

-Racecourse Road is a road in the suburb of Hamilton in the City of Brisbane, Queensland, Australia.
+Racecourse Road is a road spanning the suburbs of Hamilton and Ascot in the City of Brisbane, Queensland, Australia.
 It is a dining, shopping and entertainment precinct in Brisbane, that connects Kingsford Smith Drive and the Eagle Farm Racecourse.

 Geography

 Racecourse Road extends for 900 m from Kingsford Smith Drive in Hamilton in the south to Eagle Farm Racecourse in Ascot in the north.
 At its southern end, it connects to Portside Wharf and the Hamilton Harbour precinct, at its northern end to the Doomben Racecourse.
 The road is well known for the poinciana trees lining the footpaths along its full length.